 A large conference room is perfect for department check-ins or client meetings.
-However, these rooms are less than ideal for quick brainstorming sessions or one-on-one interactions.
+However, these rooms are less than ideal for quick brainstorming sessions or one-on-one discussions.

-With conference room shortages becoming a major problem for many growing businesses, these larger-than-life meeting areas are often booked for small purposes which is a waste of resources and can make for an impersonal conversation.
+With conference room shortages a major problem for many growing businesses, these larger-than-life meeting areas are often booked for small purposes which is a waste of resources and leads to impersonal conversation.

 To solve this dilemma, many businesses are opting for flexible, customizable conference room designs.
-But don’t worry — there’s no need to tear down drywall or install beams.
-With removable dividers, you can break up one large conference room into two smaller meeting areas or merge several spaces together to fit a big group.
+But don’t worry — there’s no need to tear down drywall or install new beams.
+The flexibility comes with removable wall dividers, so you can break up one large conference room into two smaller meeting areas or merge several spaces together to fit a big group.

-This is a quick and easy solution for space expansion as long as you consider how acoustics and furniture will be affected before you decide on your layout.
+Wall dividers are a quick and easy solution for space expansion, but you’ll need to consider how acoustics, chair arrangements and furniture will factor into your layout.